How to Grow Better Tomatoes

 The best organic method for controlling tomato fruit worms is to buy some parasitic wasps, called trichogramma wasps.
 Don't worry, all you receive are the eggs on a card, and when they hatch, they are too small to see.
 They're not like the big buzzing wasps you're used to.
 Planet Natural carries these as well as other beneficials.

-It's very important to start observing your tomato leaves THROUGH a hand lens of 20x or 30x.
+It's very important to start observing your tomato leaves THROUGH a hand lens of 10x or 20x.
 Often called jeweler's loupes, these lenses are essential to any good gardener.
-The TRM cannot be seen by the naked eye, yet their destruction will break your heart as they destroy your plants.
+Thrips and mites cannot be seen by the naked eye, yet their destruction will break your heart as they destroy your plants.
 Be sure to check the healthy green foliage, as once the lower leaves have yellowed and wilted, the mite has traveled on to greener pastures (up the plant).

 10. Save seeds.